dogweather/forkful/content/en/javascript/good-coding-practices/organizing-code-into-functions.md

 weight: 18
 ---

-## What & Why?
-Organizing code into functions chunks out tasks into reusable pieces, making code cleaner and more maintainable.
-We do this to reduce redundancy, make testing easier, and improve readability.

 ## How to:
 ```javascript
 // Define a function to calculate the area of a rectangle
 function calculateArea(width, height) {